Go big or go home, that’s what I always say. Okay … maybe I don’t say that – like, ever. But with this hearty vegetarian bolognese, I’ll say it.

 • French green lentils

-Plus, this bean bolognese sauce can go over so much more than pasta.
+This bean bolognese can go over so much more than just pasta!
 The beans and lentils just add this heartiness that somehow expands its horizons beyond plain pasta or bread-dipping.

 You can: